 The fall is known for its crisp weather and rich colors.
-Something else that begins in the fall, however, is flu season.
+However, it is also the beginning of the flu season.

 Every year, up to 20 percent of U.S. residents get the flu, and more than 200,000 people are hospitalized because of it.
 While the statistics can seem intimidating, knowing about the facts, the symptoms and the vaccination can help you and your family to best prepare for this year’s flu season.

-The flu is a contagious respiratory illness resulting from influenza viruses.
+The flu is a contagious respiratory illness caused by influenza viruses.
 It spreads when a person with the flu coughs, sneezes or talks, causing droplets containing their germs to land in someone else’s mouth or nose.
 The virus can also live on surfaces and spread when someone touches it and then touches their own mouth, eyes or nose.

-Children younger than 5 years old, adults of 65 years or older and pregnant women are at the highest risk for developing flu-related illness.
+Children younger than 5 years old, adults of 65 years or older, and pregnant women have the highest risk for developing flu-related illness.

 While it typically peaks in January or February, flu activity starts in October.
-The best protection against it is the flu vaccination.
-Because it may take about two weeks for the vaccination to start protecting against to flu, individuals are encouraged to get it as soon as possible.
+The best protection against it is the flu vaccine.
+Because it may take about two weeks for the vaccination to start protecting against the flu, individuals are encouraged to get it as soon as possible.

 Additionally, infants and young children who have not had the flu vaccine in the past, need two doses of flu vaccine one month apart for maximum protection.
 Under the Affordable Care Act, many insurers are required to cover preventive services like the flu vaccine at no cost to the individual.

-The vaccination is recommended for everyone 6 months and older.
-Caregivers of young infants are always advised to get the vaccination, but especially when around children who are under 6 months or children who have health problems that make them more vulnerable.
+The vaccine is recommended for everyone 6 months and older.
+Caregivers of young infants are always advised to get the vaccine, but especially when around children who are under 6 months or children who have health problems that make them more vulnerable.

 It is also important to note that the flu vaccine cannot cause the flu.

-In preparation for this year’s flu season, the CDC recently published a list of precautions to take, in addition to getting the vaccine, that can help to prevent against the flu:
+In preparation for this year’s flu season, the CDC recommends precautions to take in addition to getting the vaccine:

 - Cover coughs and sneezes with a tissue

-- Throw the tissue in the trash after using it
+- Throw tissues in the trash after using them

 - Avoid touching your eyes, nose and mouth